silbermm/slim_pickens/README.md

     ```
     <em>If you receive an error that macOS cannot verify the developer, open slim_picken in finder holding down the `option` button.
 You'll get a prompt to click `open`.</em>

-5. Copy this file to your user directory so that you can use slim commands outside of Downloads directory:
+5. Copy this file to your PATH so that you can use slim commands outside of Downloads directory:
     ```bash
     sudo cp slim_darwin /usr/local/bin/slim
     ```